k1LoW/sheer-heart-attack/README.md

 # Sheer Heart Attack

-"Sheer Heart Attack" provides temporary tool that can execute any command on the process/host metrics trigger.
+"Sheer Heart Attack" provides temporary tool that can execute any command on the process/host metrics trigger for debugging.